hiprivsid/octestkrl/README.md

 # HyperOS
-HyperOS written  on his kernel
+HyperOS written  on his kernel for mod OpenComputers